-Requires the use of one work support.
-It is used to make repetitive cuts of the same length from 0 to 42" (0-107 cm).
+Requires the use of one work support (see drawing).
+It is used to make repetitive cuts of the same length from 0 to 42" (107 cm).

-Clamp: DW7082
+Clamp: DW7082 (similar model included)

 Used for firmly clamping workpiece to the saw table for precision cutting.